deliverydigital/delivery_digital_v2/EMAIL_SETUP.md

 8. Check both emails (`contact@deliverydigital.fr` and customer email)

 **Reclamation Form:**
-1. Make sure your `.env` file has valid SMTP credentials and reCAPTCHA keys
+1. Make sure your `.env` file has valid SMTP credentials
 2. Navigate to: `http://localhost:5173/reclamation`
 3. Fill out the form
-4. Complete the CAPTCHA verification
-5. Submit the form
+4. Submit the form
-6. Check both emails (`contact@deliverydigital.fr` and customer email)
+5. Check both emails (`contact@deliverydigital.fr` and customer email)

 ## Troubleshooting

-### "Please complete the security verification" Error

-- Make sure you've checked the "I'm not a robot" checkbox
-- Ensure your reCAPTCHA keys are correctly configured
-- Check browser console for any JavaScript errors

-### "CAPTCHA verification failed" Error

-- Verify both `VITE_RECAPTCHA_SITE_KEY` and `RECAPTCHA_SECRET_KEY` are correct
-- Ensure the domain is registered in your reCAPTCHA admin console
-- Check that the Secret Key matches the Site Key
-- For development, you can use the test keys provided above

-### "Failed to submit reclamation" Error
+### "Failed to submit form" Error

 - Verify SMTP credentials are correct
 - Check that the SMTP host and port are accessible